Duckworth–Lewis–Stern method: History and creation

 The D/L method was devised by two British statisticians, Frank Duckworth and Tony Lewis, as a result of the outcome of the semi-final in the 1992 World Cup between England and South Africa, where the Most Productive Overs method was used.
 When rain stopped play for 12 minutes, South Africa needed 22 runs from 13 balls, but when play resumed, the revised target left South Africa needing 21 runs from one ball, a reduction of only one run compared to a reduction of two overs, and a virtually impossible target given that the maximum score from one ball is generally six runs.
 Duckworth said, "I recall hearing Christopher Martin-Jenkins on radio saying 'surely someone, somewhere could come up with something better' and I soon realised that it was a mathematical problem that required a mathematical solution."
-The D/L method avoids this flaw: in this match, the revised D/L target of 236 would have left South Africa needing four to tie or five to win from the final ball.
+The D/L method avoids this flaw: in this match, the revised D/L target of 236 would have left South Africa needing four to tie or five to win from the final ball, assuming that South Africa's tactic of deliberately delaying their bowling innings to reduce the match length wasn't punished in some fashion.
 (Note: This presumes that the match was reduced to 45 overs a side from the start, thus reflecting the conditions of how the Most Productive Overs method in place at the time worked.
 As the length of both innings was reduced due to a slow over rate by South Africa, meaning that England thus lost the more resourceful final overs of their innings, the Duckworth-Lewis method would have initially increased South Africa's target to 275.)

 The D/L method was first used in international cricket on 1 January 1997 in the second match of the Zimbabwe versus England ODI series, which Zimbabwe won by seven runs.
 The D/L method was formally adopted by the ICC in 1999 as the standard method of calculating target scores in rain-shortened one-day matches.